 Instructions

-- Fill each tortilla with cauliflower and chickpea mixture; top with mango salsa and additional garnishes of choice.
+- Fill each warm tortilla with cauliflower and chickpea mixture, and top with mango salsa.
+If desired, add a dollop of yogurt or drizzle of your favorite sauce.

 Nutrition